theranjali-nilaweera/places/README.md

 - **E2E hits live services.** Playwright specs use no request interception; they need network access and can be slow or flaky when Nominatim is under load.
 - **Single locale.** English UI, no internationalisation.
+- `search` takes precedence — if it is usable, `lat` / `lon` / `z` are ignored.
+- Malformed, out-of-range, or partial parameters are dropped silently; the app still loads.
+- With no usable parameter the address bar is normalised to `?search=` so the channel stays discoverable.
+- If less characters than what API triggering expects in `search` param, it will show "keep typing" prompt.

 ## TODO